Green Linnet Records

 Green Linnet Records was an American independent record label that specialized in Celtic music.
 Founded by Lisa Null and Patrick Sky as Innisfree Records in 1973, the label was initially based in Null's house in New Canaan, Connecticut.
 In 1975 the label became Innisfree/Green Linnet and Wendy Newton joined Null and Sky as operating officer.
-In 1976 Newton took over control of the now Green Linnet label and moved it to Danbury, Connecticut in 1985.
-Newton became sole owner in 1978.
+In 1976 Newton took over control of the now Green Linnet label, became its sole owner in 1978, and moved it to Danbury, Connecticut in 1985.
 Newton's love of Irish music had been sparked during a visit to Ireland where she heard traditional music for the first time in a small pub in County Clare.

 Artists and imprints

 Green Linnet signed Altan, Capercaillie, The Tannahill Weavers and many other significant bands and musicians.
 From its founding until its sale in 2006 Green Linnet was one of the most influential Celtic music labels, releasing hundreds of albums by a wide range of Irish, Scottish, Breton, Galician and Irish-American musicians.
 In 1992 a subsidiary called Xenophile Records was added to feature world music from Madagascar, Nigeria, Cuba and other countries.
 In 1997 Green Linnet launched Celtophile Records to offer budget-priced compilations.
 There was also a Green Linnet/Redbird series that featured singer-songwriters.